 Here we go again, it’s time for a new list of food-related Italian sayings!

-As I told you in my last post, the list of Italian idiomatic phrases that have something to do with food was too long to make it into just one post.
+As I told you in my last post, the list of Italian idiomatic phrases that are related to food was too long to make it into just one post.
 Therefore, I decided to split it into two, in order to make it more readable and enjoyable.

 Moreover, I also decided to create a pdf file for you to keep – so that you’ll have it readily available for future reference.
-If you are a subscriber of my newsletter, you’ll directly receive it in your inbox.
-If you aren’t, you can subscribe here and you’ll immediately get your pdf file.
+I have prepared a pdf file with all the Italian idiomatic phrases you’ll find in this post.

 And now it’s time to learn some more Italian idiomatic expressions that have to do with food.